OAuth 2.0

 Token Exchange Grant

-Token Exchange (RFC 8693) lets you swap an existing token for a new one with different characteristics—particularly useful when one service needs to call another on behalf of a user, or when you need to narrow down a token's scope for a specific downstream service.
+Token Exchange (RFC 8693) lets you swap an existing token for a new one with different characteristics—particularly useful when one service needs to call another on behalf of a user, or to narrow a token's scope for a specific downstream service.

 To exchange a token, send a POST request to https://<CASDOOR_HOST>/api/login/oauth/access_token: